Home : Corrections : General Incarceration

 Why can’t I leave messages for an offender?

-The Corrections department is not equipped to provide messages directly to a population of over 900 offenders.
-Therefore, it is our policy not to give messages to an inmate unless it is a family emergency.
-(For example, a death in the family.)
-The staff has to be able to verify any emergency.
-Messages can be left for an offender through the Telmate phone system.
+The Corrections Division is not equipped to provide messages directly to a population of over 900 offenders.
+Under our policy, messages are not given to an offender unless it is a family emergency, such as a death in the family.
+Staff will verify all emergencies.
+Family and friends can leave messages for an offender through the Telmate phone system.